InfraKiwi/kiwi-provider/src/modules/eval/README.md

 ## Usage

-You can directly run JS code:
+### You can directly run JS code

+Inline:

 ![embed examples/simple.yaml]

+As a whole JS/TS recipe:

+![embed examples/fn.ts]

-Or you can execute a whole file:
+### You can execute a whole file:

 ![embed examples/assets/file.js]
 ![embed examples/file.yaml]

-## `context`
+## Execution context

-The executed code will have the following context available under the `context` variable:
+The executed code will have the following context available:

-![type RunContextPublicVarsInterface ../../util/runContext.schema.gen.ts]
+![type EvalContextInterface]

-## `result`

-The executed code can set the result of the task by altering the `result` variable, which has the following structure:
+Or, if the code source is a file:

-![type ModuleRunResultInterface ../abstractModuleBase.schema.gen.ts]
+![type EvalFileContextInterface]

 ### Builtins